kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 ### Reversibility and the fallback for non-injective UI

 Firstly only data that is read needs to be hydrated on the client.
 For state that needs to be read but isn't directly in the HTML, it gets a little bit more complicated.
 Some expressions like `y = x + 1` can be easily reversed, expressions such as `Math.sin(x)` require a bit more information but with the information about unique functions it isn't impossible.

-<h3 class="center">For data not present in the UI or not reversable that needs to be on the client Ezno falls back to adding this data to attributes of local elements.</h3>
+For data not present in the UI or not reversible that needs to be on the client Ezno falls back to adding this data to attributes of local elements.
 This is the least amount of data that needs to be added to the body for it be interactive.
 Using localized attributes instead of a JSON blob enables lazy and partial state loading.

 ### Downsides of reversibility

 Aside from being complex to implement, there are some non-obvious downsides.
 Firstly lazily pulling data from the HTML can be slower than pulling it from a eagerly hydrated JSON blob, especially if it requires reverse transformations.
-Also logic for retreival increases the bundle size a little bit.
+Also logic for retrieval increases the bundle size a little bit.

 ### Page loading, adding event listeners and the double run problem